dod-zh/web/content/about/conduct.md

 ## Scope

-This Code of Conduct applies to all DevOpsDays Switzerland spaces, including:
+This Code of Conduct applies to all DevOpsDays Zurich spaces, including:

 - Conference sessions and workshops
 - Networking events and social gatherings
 - Online spaces (website, social media, Slack)